-What makes AccuTec blades different from other blades?
+How are AccuTec blades superior to other blades?

-Accutec Blades designs and engineers precision blades.
+AccuTec Blades designs and engineers precision blades.
 We anticipate customer needs, choose metals and alloys with the right properties, understand critical performance requirements and grind, cut and coat to exact specifications.
-Learn more on our Engineered to Perform pages.
+Learn more about how AccuTec’s blades are engineered to perform.

 How do I subscribe for promotional emails?